 Mammography is safe, and when done regularly (once a year starting at 40 years old as recommended), it can catch breast cancer in its early stages, thereby allowing for timely and immediate treatment before the cancer cells start reproducing or spreading to other parts of the body.

-To schedule a mammogram screening at Bedford Breast Center, we encourage you to give us a call at (866) 229-8807.
+To schedule a mammogram screening at Bedford Breast Center in Beverly Hills, we encourage you to give us a call at (866) 229-8807.
 To schedule your screening online, please click here.